Access real-time case data

 As a Managing Director of Corporate Restructuring Services at KCC, Francine works with clients to ensure they receive high-quality services tailored to their unique needs.
 In addition to being a key player on KCC's Business Development team, Francine brings first-hand knowledge in managing the complexities and challenges of claims administration and partners with clients to ensure a successful outcome.

 As an active member in the industry, Francine has been recognized for her contributions by the International Women’s Insolvency Restructuring Confederation (IWIRC) who bestowed on her the Founders Award in 2008.
 She currently serves as an At Large Director for the International Board of IWIRC where she has also served as the Recruitment Director.
 In addition, Francine has served on the Steering Committee for the IWIRC NorthEast Ohio Chapter.

 She is also a longstanding member and supporting sponsor of the American Bankruptcy Institute, Turnaround Management Association and the AIRA.
 Prior to joining KCC, Francine was one of the chief executives of a national claims administration consulting firm.

-Rob Jordan brings over 12 years of industry experience to his role as Distressed Analyst and Managing Director of Business Development to KCC Corporate Restructuring Services.
+Rob Jordan brings over 17 years of industry experience to his role as Senior Managing Director and Distressed Analyst of Business Development to KCC Corporate Restructuring Services.
 Leveraging his corporate and legal experience, Rob manages key client relationships and furthers the strategic partnerships with distressed investment firms.